Why Your Amazon Descriptions Might be Missing the Mark

 However, there is another lesser-known method that can be exceedingly useful.
 Broad match types are an Amazon tool that allows you to cast the widest digital “net” possible over your advertising campaign.
 Broad matches enable you to place relevant or secondary keywords throughout the title in a readable manner.
 Let’s take a look at two titles that illustrate the same product in order to appreciate the difference that broad matching can make:

 - Winter Jacket

-- Large Green Winter Jacket for Children and Adolescents
+- Large Green Winter Jacket for Children and Teenagers

 Not only does the second title describe in greater detail what the product entails, but it has automatically narrowed down your target audience.
 As a result, those who click on your listing will be much more likely to convert into customers.
 Broad matches are excellent ways to provide a bit more digital “meat” to what you are offering.